 Automatic Google Analytics Artificial Intelligence Insights

 In September of 2016, Google announced the ability to explore important insights from within Google Analytics using Artificial Intelligence.
 This new virtual, digital assistant provides educated analysis and presentation of data.
-It is also the first exciting step towards the total integration of Artificial Intelligence tools that Google has been hard at work developing.
-Along with Google RankBrain, it is the next step in an entire suite of Artificial Intelligence products that Google is integrating into their online analytical tool chest.
+It is also the first exciting step toward the total integration of Artificial Intelligence tools that Google has been hard at work developing.
+Along with Google RankBrain, it is the next step in an entire suite of Artificial Intelligence products that Google is integrating into its online analytical tool chest.

 Automated Insights, released in their mobile app last year, allows users to gather information in 5 minutes that used to take hours to collate.
-Not only do the Automated Insights provide information to us faster, they are designed to also learn about our businesses over time to provide better results.
+Not only do the Automated Insights provide information to us faster, but they are designed to also learn about our businesses over time to provide better results.

 Google machine intelligence is now being used to find critical insights from the thousands of metrics and dimension combinations that are available in Google Analytics.
 The prime features of this machine intelligence are: